himanshu-dhakate/Django-Simple-App/Readme.md

 ```sh
 python manage.py runserver
 ```
 - Paste the URL from the terminal in the browser.
-Something like `127.0.0.1:8000`
+URL will be like `127.0.0.1:8000`
 - Add `/myapp` to the url